It's Not Just You, Murray!: Cast

+Robert Uricola, Bernard Weisberger, Victor Magnotta, Richard Sweeton, and John Bivona also received acting credits.

 Production

 The film was made at New York University.
 The film is 15 minutes long, shot in 16 mm film as black and white film.
 While working on the film, Martin Scorsese met Laraine Marie Brennan, whom he married.
 Much of the film was shot in Scorsese's apartment.
 The story of the film is based on his uncle.
 Scorsese co-wrote the script with Mardik Martin.
 The film marked the debut for Scorsese's mother Catherine Scorsese.
 It later premiered at the New York Film Festival in 1966.

 Reception

 In 1964, It's Not Just You, Murray! won the Producers Guild Award for Best Student Film.
 Later, the film won the Jesse L Lasky Intercollegiate Award.

 Patricia Cooper and Ken Dancyger wrote that the film is "among the best student films ever made".
-Mark Asch of Reverse Shot wrote, "The celebration of one’s influences—a constant in Scorsese's career—is a characteristic It’s Not Just You, Murray! shares with innumerable other student films".
+Mark Asch of Reverse Shot wrote, "The celebration of one's influences—a constant in Scorsese's career—is a characteristic It's Not Just You, Murray! shares with innumerable other student films".
 Christopher Campbell of Business Insider wrote that the film "features a few more parallels and even seems like a template for a number of later works, including Goodfellas, Casino and now The Wolf of Wall Street."
 Nora Sayre of The New York Times wrote, "What's pleasing throughout is the way that the narration contradicts what's taking place on the screen".